Looking after or rehoming an older dog

-- Twice yearly veterinary check-ups are essential for an ageing dog.
+- Twice-yearly veterinary check-ups are essential for an ageing dog.

-- Your dog may begin to bark more often; this may be because something is troubling him, or because he is going deaf.
-Seek veterinary advice on this.
+- Your dog may begin to bark more often; this can be because something is troubling them, or because they are going deaf.
+Ask your vet for more advice. .

-- As dogs get older they can become less tolerant.
+- As dogs get older, they can become less tolerant.
 It is important to respect your dog’s space.

 Rehoming an older dog from Dogs Trust

 - Older dogs often find themselves looking for a new home in their twilight years and are sometimes overlooked.
-This is a great shame as dogs make lovely companions at any age!
+This is a great shame as dogs make lovely companions at any age.